ArchHem/Julia_exercise_projects/README.md

 Distribution of numerically estimated (20000 simulations/point) put option distribution as a function of strike $K$ and starting volatility $V_0$.
 40x40 grid.
 Note relatively higher amounts of noise compared to previous scheme - it is advised we use more samples.

+Similar plots are generated for the call options, but we are not including them here due to redundancy.

 ### 'Analytic' estimation of option pricing